Harsh123741/OneOrder/replit.md

   - **DYNAMIC BADGE POSITIONING**: Badges positioned elegantly within each service card with proper spacing and styling
   - **AUTHENTICATED DATA FLOW**: Fixed authentication token issues (corrected from 'token' to 'auth_token') for proper API access
   - **ENRICHED SERVICE DATA**: Services automatically enriched with recommendation data throughout the application for consistent display
+- **MAJOR UI REDESIGN WITH ENHANCED FLIGHT CARDS & FULL CART PAGE (January 2025)**:
+  - **INTEGRATED FLIGHT CARD OFFERS**: Completely redesigned flight cards to include "Exclusive Offers for This Flight", "Tier Exclusive Offers", and "Additional Services" sections with individual add-to-cart functionality
+  - **DYNAMIC BUTTON STATES**: Add to cart buttons properly change to "Remove from Cart" when items are added across all offer sections
+  - **FULL CART PAGE IMPLEMENTATION**: Replaced cart sidebar with comprehensive full-page cart experience organized by item types with order summary
+  - **PROCEED BUTTON SYSTEM**: Flight cards show "Proceed to Cart" button after flight selection instead of automatic redirection
+  - **CONDITIONAL FARE HOLD**: Fare hold only available before flight booking, automatically disabled for new bookings after one is already in cart
+  - **ENHANCED NAVIGATION**: Updated cart icon to navigate to cart page, modified cart sync to redirect users to cart page when logged in with items
+  - **RESPONSIVE DESIGN**: Maintained airline-blue theme with orange accent colors for exclusive offers and tier-specific color coding